Ever wondered about the scientific name for muscle growth? You probably guessed it by now but yes… it’s called “muscle hypertrophy”.

 Who Can Benefit from Hypertrophy?

 The short answer is… Everyone can!

 Who doesn’t want increased strength and muscle growth?
-The people that enjoy being small… and there’s nothing wrong with that!
+Well, probably people that enjoy having little muscle mass… and there’s nothing wrong with that!

 Strength athletes – Training style is important for a strength athlete (In the case that science is correct about the theory of myofibril hypertrophy).
 That is why strength and power athletes can (Potentially) benefit more from myofibrillar hypertrophy training (reps of 3-6).

 A strength athlete relies on muscle density and contractile units used to recruit more muscle fibers.

 Bodybuilders – Muscle growth is the goal of every bodybuilder.
 Although they can greatly benefit from myofibrillar hypertrophy (and they do), the scientific reasoning behind sarcoplasmic hypertrophy is more conducive to overall visible muscle mass.